ivanalberico/Deep-Learning-for-Autonomous-Driving-ETH/README.md

 <img align="right" height=140 src="https://user-images.githubusercontent.com/79461707/139320317-a9b324a4-e655-447a-996e-e0e6473b1edf.png"/>

-Build a 2-stage 3D object detector to detect vehicles in autonomous driving scenes, i.e. to draw 3D bounding boxes around each vehicle.
+The goal of the third project is to build a 2-stage 3D object detector to detect vehicles in autonomous driving scenes, i.e. drawing 3D bounding boxes around each vehicle.
-Unlike Project 2 which was based on 2D images, now irregular 3D point cloud data are exploited to detect vehicles.
+While Project 2 was based on 2D images, in this case irregular 3D point cloud data are exploited to detect vehicles.

 The first stage, which is often referred to as the Region Proposal Network (RPN), is used to create coarse detection results from the irregular point cloud data.
 These initial detections are later refined in the second stage network to generate the final predictions.